numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 main principles the NumPy developers use when making a decision are:

 1. Changes need to benefit more than they harm users.
-2. NumPy is widely used so breaking changes should by default be assumed to be fairly harmful.
+2. NumPy is widely used, so breaking changes should be assumed by default to be harmful.
-3. Decisions should be based on how they affect users and downstream packages.
-   This should be based on usage data where possible.
+3. Decisions should be based on how they affect users and downstream packages and should be based on usage data where possible.
 It does not matter whether this use contradicts the documentation or best practices.
-4. The possibility of an incorrect result is much worse than an error or even crash.
+4. The possibility of an incorrect result is worse than an error or even crash.

 When assessing the costs of proposed changes, keep in mind that most users do not read the mailing list, do not notice deprecation warnings, and sometimes wait more than one or two years before upgrading from their old version.
-And that NumPy has millions of users, so "no one will do or use this" is very likely incorrect.
+And that NumPy has millions of users, so "no one will do or use this" is likely incorrect.

 Benefits of proposed changes can include improved functionality, usability and performance, as well as lower maintenance cost and improved future extensibility.

 Fixes for clear bugs are exempt from this backwards compatibility policy.
-However in case of serious impact on users (e.g. a downstream library doesn't build anymore or would start giving incorrect results), even bug fixes may have to be delayed for one or more releases.
+However, in case of serious impact on users even bug fixes may have to be delayed for one or more releases.
+For example, if a downstream library would no longer build or would give incorrect results."

 Strategies related to deprecations